greg-js/arch-wiki-md-repo/wiki/_content/Pidgin.md

 ## QIP encoding bug

 There is another bug in character encoding when communicating between Pidgin and QIP, which especially affects Czech language, but there are also other languages affected.
 There are two possible solutions.
-The better one is to upgrade from QIP to QIP 2012 or QIP Infium, second solution is to install and enable plugin from [pidgin-qip-decoder](https://aur.archlinux.org/packages/pidgin-qip-decoder/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/pidgin-qip-decoder)]</sup> package currently available from [AUR](/index.php/AUR "AUR").
+The better one is to upgrade from QIP to QIP 2012 or QIP Infium, second solution is to install and enable plugin from [pidgin-qip-decoder](https://aur.archlinux.org/packages/pidgin-qip-decoder/) package currently available from [AUR](/index.php/AUR "AUR").

 ## ICQ